Energy bills forecast to rise in January to £1,996

 "Policies need to be put in place to deal with the possible situation that high energy prices have become the new normal."

+The energy watchdog, Ofgem, sets a maximum price that suppliers can charge customers per unit of gas and electricity.

+It applies to households on variable or default tariffs in England, Wales and Scotland, but the actual amount paid by customers will vary depending on the amount of gas and electricity they use.

-Last winter, the government shielded all households in England, Wales and Scotland from much higher bills with a £400 discount, but that scheme has now finished.
+To shield people in England, Wales and Scotland from much higher bills last year, the government introduced a £400 discount for each household, but that scheme has now finished.

 However, some groups who may struggle to pay bills are to receive additional help through cost-of-living payments.